 Do you sell any second hand equipment?

 Whilst we don’t sell second hand equipment on a regular basis we do replace our equipment used for training and rental on a regular basis so that we ensure we have the highest quality equipment for our divers.
 However, because the equipment used by New Horizons is well maintained we do advertise the sale of good quality second hand equipment being replaced in our newsletter, available exclusively to Dive Society members.

-If you have any questions or require further information, please telephone the service centre on 0161 480 5745 or call in to the dive centre.
+If you have any questions or require further information, please telephone on 0161 223 5102 or call in to the dive centre.